Azcapotzalco Mexico City, Mexico Travel Guide

 Discover evolving works that add color and commentary to the urban landscape in residential areas, showing contemporary local culture.

-Past a bustling marketplace, it also functions as a cultural attraction.
+Beyond a bustling marketplace, it functions as a cultural attraction.
 Discover unique food stalls ('comedores') serving authentic, affordable meals.

-This market delivers a fantastic opportunity for a local culinary immersion, with varied dishes in a lively atmosphere.
+This market delivers a fantastic opportunity for a local culinary immersion, with a range of dishes in a lively atmosphere.

 Hidden gems deliver opportunities to step off the beaten path and discover authentic, less-publicized aspects of Azcapotzalco.